-🤜 🌽 Beyond Boundaries
+Ampropola Boundaries

-Approach
+Approach 1 1 5

-A Social learning theories: Bandura; Behaviourist: Skinner and Mischel dura; Behaviourist: Skinner and Walter
+dura; Behaviourist: Skinner and Walter

+Mischel

-В Frankl & Rollo May approach to personalityMaslow & Rogers approach to personality
+В Frankl & Rollo May approach to personality Maslow & Rogers approach to personality

 С

 Unit 4 Psychology of

-Α Self-Concept: Origin and dev relopment.
+А Self-Concept: Origin and dev velopment.

-В Western and Eastern perspective; Indian perspective on personality;
+В B Western and Eastern perspective; Indian perspective on personality;

 C Measurement of self.

-Unit 5 Personality assessment
+Unit 5 Personality as ssessment

 А Personality as sessment: Psyc hometric and behavioural measures.

 В Self report inv entory

 С Personality as sessment: Proje ective Techniques

 Praticals 1.
 TAT

 (Any Two) 2.
 Inkblot Te st

 3. MMPI

 4. EPQ

 5. Big Five P ersonality

 Mode of Theory

 examination

 Weightage CA MTE ETE

 Distribution 30% 20% 50%

-Text book/s book/s Kelly, G.A.
-(1963).
-A Theory of Personality.
+Text book/s Kelly, G.A.
+(1 963).
+A Theory y of Personality.
 New York:Norton.

 Other 1.
-Cervone, F . & Shoda, Y (1999).
+Cervone, E 0. & Shoda, Y. (1999).
 The Coherence of Personality.

-References New York:
+References New York: Guilford.

-ual Enlightanmant of Children New Verla

-ual Enlightenment of Children.
+2. Freud, S. (1963).
+The Sex ual Enlightenment of Children.
 New York:

-, ve in thelibrary- Note: Psychology Reserves
+ve in thelibrary- Note: Psychology Reserves

-- • the Geology Library in 601 Schermerhorn.)
+, the Geology Library in 601 Schermerhorn.)

+=

-3. Mischel, W. (2004).
-Toward an integrative science of the person
+. , ard an integrative science of the person

-(Prefatory Chapter).
-Annu al Review of Psychology, 55, 1-22.
+- al Review of Psychology, 55, 1-22.
 3

-- - (2003).
+4. Mischel, W V., & Morf, C. (2003).
 The self as a psycho- social dynamic

-processing system: A metaperspective on a century of the self in psychology.
-In M. Leary & J.Tangney (Eds.), Handbook of Self and
+processing system: A met aperspective on a century of the self in

--
+• & J.Tangney (Eds.), Handbook of Self and

-Identity (p p.
-15-43).
-New York: Guilford.
+• York: Guilford.

+fuentity (p) .
+15 +5).
+14CW Tork.
+Guinoru.

-School: SHSS Batch: 2018-2021 gram: BA Current Academic Year: 2020-2021 Hon IS nch: Semester: V CHOLOGY 1 Course Code BPS 304 2 Course Title Educational Psychology 3 Credits 6 4 Contact 5-1-0 Hours (L-T-P) Course Type DSE 5 Course 1.
-To introduce cognitive processes that would help understand human Objective behavior.
-2. To introduce major perspectives of psychology: behavioral, cognitive, and sociocultural.
+Hons Branc PSYC 1 (2 (3 (4 (1 Batch: 2019-2022 Current Academic Year: 2021-2022 Semester: V BPS 304 Educational Psychology 6 5-1-0 5-1-0 PSYC 1 0 2 0 3 0 4 0 CHOLOGY Course Code Course Title Credits Contact Hours BPS 304 Educational Psychology 6 2 (3 (4 (Course Title Credits Contact Hours Educational Psychology 6 3 (4 (] Credits Contact Hours 6 4 Contact Hours ] Hours 5-1-0 · · · (Course Type DSE Course Objective To introduce cognitive processes that would help understand human behavior.
+To introduce major perspectives of psychology: behavioral, cognitive, and sociocultural.
 3. To introduce theory and research in learning and cognition.
-4. To introduce major sociocultural components that have influenced individual characteristics.
-6 Course CO1: The student will be able to identify various cognitive processes Outcomes involved in understanding human behavior.
+4. To introduce major sociocultural components that have influenced (C individual characteristics.
+Course CO1: The student will be able to identify various cognitive processes Outcomes involved in understanding human behavior.
 CO2: The student will be able to explain major perspectives of psychology: behavioral, cognitive, and sociocultural.
-CO3: The student will be able to demonstrate knowledge and understanding in theory and research in learning and cognition CO4: The student will be able to analyze the major sociocultural - components that have influenced individual identities 7 Course The course intends to impart knowledge of the basic concepts and modern Description trends in Educational Psychology.
-Educational psychology is application of psychological principles to elementary and middles school education.
-8 Outling gyllaby The major focus of this course is on the learner and the learning process.
-0 Outline syllabu Social Cognitive Views of Learning A Learners' social and personal characteristics B Performance and learning effects of modeling C Social Cognitive learning principles Unit 2 Cognitive Developmental Views of Learning A A Piagetian stage theory, Assimilation, accommodation, and equilibration B Vygotsky and the zone of proximal development C Bruner and discovery learning and the spiral curriculum Unit 3 Teaching Techniques А Behavioral View of teaching- Shaping and chaining, Instructional prompts, Feedback, Mastery learning
+CO3: The student will be able to demonstrate knowledge and understanding in theory and research in learning and cognition CO4: The student will be able to analyze the major sociocultural components that have influenced individual identities 7 (Course The course intends to impart knowledge of the basic concepts and modern ] Description trends in Educational Psychology.
+Educational psychology is application Ĩ of psychological principles to elementary and middles school education.
+The major focus of this course is on the learner and the learning process.
+8 (Outline syllabu IS ۱ Unit 1 Social Cognitive Views of Learning А Learners' social and personal characteristics В Performance and learning effects of modeling С Social Cognitive learning principles Unit 2 Cognitive Developmental Views of Learning А Piagetian stage theory, Assimilation, accommodation, and equilibration В Vygotsky and the zone of proximal development С Bruner and discovery learning and the spiral curriculum 1 Unit 3 Teaching Techniques A Behavioral View of teaching- Shaping and chaining, Instructional prompts, Feedback, Mastery learning